bihealth/scelvis/README.rst

 Installation
 ------------

-The only prerequisite is Python 3, everything else will be installed together with the ``scviz`` package.
+The only prerequisite is Python 3, everything else will be installed together with the ``scelvis`` package.

-You can install SCViz and its dependencies using ``pip`` or through ``conda``:
+You can install SCelVis and its dependencies using ``pip`` or through ``conda``:

 .. code-block:: shell

-    $ pip install scviz
+    $ pip install scelvis
     # OR
-    $ conda install scviz
+    $ conda install scelvis

 A Docker container is also available:

 .. code-block:: shell

-    $ docker run bihealth/scviz:latest --help
+    $ docker run bihealth/scelvis:latest --help
-    $ docker run -p 8050:8050 -v data:/data bihealth/scviz:latest run --data-dir /data
+    $ docker run -p 8050:8050 -v data:/data bihealth/scelvis:latest run --data-dir /data

 -------------------
 Preparing Your Data